The Four Corners in Cecilton in the Late 1930s

 Other travel directories noted that one could turn here for the cooling waters of the upper Chesapeake or nearby Warwick and Middletown.
 The other route took the traveler to the Sassafras or Bohemia rivers.
 The second photo from the Hearn Oil Co guide shows the monument to Capt.
 John Smith on the Sassafras River at Fredericktown.

-four corners cecilton
+cecilton four corners

 The four corners, the main intersection, in Cecilton.
 Source: Library of Congress

-The Hearn Oil Company travel guide for the Delmarva Peninsula in the 1920s.
+The Hearn Oil Company travel guide for the Delmarva Peninsula in the 1920s. with a photo of the Sassafras River Bridge in Frdericktown

 2 Replies to “The Four Corners in Cecilton in the Late 1930s”